DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 - Outdated or corrupted DNS cache: If your DNS cache is stale or corrupt, it can cause this error.
-To fix this, you can simply flush your DNS cache.
+To fix this, you can flush your DNS cache.

 - Router or ISP issue: If your router or ISP has problems, it can lead to this error.
 Sometimes restarting your router can fix this issue.

-- Malware or Viruses on your Computer: If you suspect that this is the case, you should run a scan with an anti-malware program to remove any malicious software.
+- Malware or Viruses on your Computer: If you suspect this is the case, you should run a scan with an anti-malware program to remove any malicious software.